cslovell/tellfinder-universal/README.md

 # Generating Data

-To generate data for TellFinder, follow the instuctions in the [TellFinder-Pipeline-Core](https://github.com/unchartedsoftware/tellfinder-pipeline-core) project to build an Elasticsearch index.
+To generate data for TellFinder, follow the instructions in the [TellFinder-Pipeline-Core](https://github.com/unchartedsoftware/tellfinder-pipeline-core) project to build an Elasticsearch index.

 # Building and Running